 7. Keep plastic grocery bags organized in a reusable household item — an empty Tide Pods container.

 Here’s a dual purpose reuse example that takes little effort.
 Repurpose an old Tide Pods (or any laundry detergent brand) bottle and use it to store plastic grocery bags.
-You could stash it under your kitchen sink or even attach it to a wall with Command strips or even nails.
+You could stash it under your kitchen sink or even attach it to a wall with Command strips.
 Plastic bags also make handy reusable materials for travel purposes.
-You can put used undergarments, shoes, or small items in them like packaged sanitizer wipes or lotion bottles.
+Put used undergarments, shoes, or small items in them. like packaged sanitizer wipes or lotion bottles.

 8. Contain sewing pins and keep fruit fresher longer with a common reusable item – a wine cork.

-Wine corks are tiny things, but they make excellent reuse examples because they have multiple uses that make life a bit easier.
+Wine corks are tiny things, but they make excellent reuse examples that make life a bit easier.
 Use them as an organizer for sewing pins — you can just stick and go.
 This way to reuse corks is also great for traveling with a mini sewing kit.

-Not only are these little guys great for keeping pins in one place, they’re also fabulous for keeping fresh fruit last longer!
+Not only are these little guys great for keeping pins in one place, they’re also fabulous for helping fruit last longer.
 Cut a wine cork in half and keep it in your bowl of fresh fruit.
 The cork — a natural one, not synthetic — absorbs the humidity from the air, which equals slower ripening.

 9. Don’t forget reusable products like plastic deli meat containers to carry your lunch or kids’ art supplies.

 These make the best containers for leftovers!
 Mine have been through the dishwasher dozens of times and still seal tight.
-These containers can also be used to hold baby wipes for road trips, store and organize small toys, or store art supplies like crayons once the box gives out.
+Plus, they can be used to hold baby wipes for road trips, store and organize small toys, or wrangle art supplies like crayons once the box gives out.

 Can you reuse these containers for another purpose?
-You bet!
+Oh, yeah.
 Here are a few reuse examples: